oracle/node-oracledb/doc/api.md

 The default value is 100.

-This parameter may be overridden in an `execute()` call.
+This property may be overridden in an `execute()` call.

 To improve database efficiency, SQL queries should use a row limiting clause like [OFFSET / FETCH](https://docs.oracle.com/database/121/SQLRF/statements_10002.htm#BABEAACC) or equivalent.
-The `maxRows` attribute can be used to stop badly coded queries from returning unexpectedly large numbers of rows.
+The `maxRows` property can be used to stop badly coded queries from returning unexpectedly large numbers of rows.

 <a name="propdboutformat"></a>